 How the game works.

-A quick tour of how photo bingo plays — and what you can configure for your event.
+A quick tour of how photo bingo plays on phones, how it plays on the projector, and what you can configure for your event.

 Bingo, the basics.